GErP83/SlimRequest/README.md

   SlimRequest.get("http://someapiurl.com").run(this, new SlimRequestCallback() {
       @Override
       public void onSuccess(SlimResult result) {
+          //do something with result
       }

       @Override
       public void onFail(SlimResult result) {
+          //do something with error
       }
   });
   ```